yazi-rs/yazi-rs.github.io/docs/installation.md

    - If you installed Git with Scoop, it would be `C:\Users\USERNAME\scoop\apps\git\current`.
 3. Restart your terminal.

 This is **the ONLY way we recommend**.
-We do not recommend install it via Scoop or Chocolatey, since they cannot handle Unicode filenames (such as `oliver-sjöström.jpg`) properly and lack some required parameters.
+We do not recommend install `file` via Scoop or Chocolatey, since they cannot handle Unicode filenames (such as `oliver-sjöström.jpg`) properly and lack some required parameters.

 ### Installation